jjsemaan/balloon-popper/README.md

 ### JavaScript Validation

-* JavaSdript successfully passed JSHint validation with no errors.
+* JavaScript successfully passed JSHint validation with no errors.
 Note that few warnings about unused variables due to calling functions from html.

 ![Modules Page](assets/images/js-validation.jpg)